Ebad-S/QUT/README.md

 - [Project 1: Title](path/to/project1)
 - [Project 2: Title](path/to/project2) -->

-*... add more projects as they are given ...*
+*... more projects will be added as they are given ...*

 ## Resources